Important information to consider before getting something designed

 - We will send you a PDF proof of the design by email.

-- After you have approved your project in writing, we will send it to the Print Centre for printing.
+- After you have approved your project in writing, we will send it to print.

-- Printed material will be delivered to you, with samples to marketing for our records.
+- Printed material will be delivered to you and we ask that you provide us with a couple of samples for our records.

-The University’s policy is to channel all printing through the Print Centre: its use is not optional.
-Ordering printed materials without using the Print Centre, or producing material that does not adhere to the University brand guidelines, will result in an instruction to remove the material, with the department or school responsible bearing the cost of reproduction.
+The University’s policy is to channel all printing through the Print Portal or one of the University's procured suppliers (which the marketing team liaises with).
+Ordering printed materials without using the Print Portal or one of the University's procured suppliers, or producing material that does not adhere to the University brand guidelines, will result in an instruction to remove the material, with the department or school responsible bearing the cost of reproduction.

-For more information about the Print Centre, see their pages on the Staff Zone (accessible to staff only).
+For more information about print services, please visit the printing services area of the Staff Zone (accessible to staff only).

 CMYK is a colour setup that stands for cyan, magenta, yellow and key (black).
 It is important that your artwork is set to CMYK so that it matches the printing machines, as their inks are made up of these four colours.
 This will make for the best possible colour match.

 If your job is full colour, please ensure that you work entirely in CMYK.
 Do not use RGB, Pantone or colours which are specific to the software you are using.
 Similarly, if your job is spot colour, only use those spot colours.
 You cannot rely on screen representation of colours, instead refer to printed CMYK or pantone sheets for colour selection.
 There is no need for you to apply any colour profiles to images as these will almost certainly not match those required for the printing presses.
 If your software does not support CMYK or pantone, the printer will convert the colours before printing.
-When selecting software to create your artwork note that some software (eg Microsoft Word and PowerPoint) do not support CMYK or professional spot colour choices and this will impact the final output.
-If you are concerned about specific colour matching, please discuss this with the Print Centre.
+When selecting software to create your artwork note that some software (eg Microsoft Word and PowerPoint) does not support CMYK or professional spot colour choices and this will impact the final output.

 Print and design costs